 Organizations that are interested in applying for an NJCH sponsorship should review the sponsorship guidelines below.
-If your organization meets the eligibility requirements and you believe your work is a fit for our program, please contact Valerie Popp, Director of Strategic Initiatives, via email at email@example.com or by phone (310-701-5203) to discuss your sponsorship idea.
+If your organization meets the eligibility requirements and you believe your work is a fit for our program, please contact NJCH staff via email at firstname.lastname@example.org or by phone at (609) 695-4838 to discuss your sponsorship idea.
 Applications submitted without prior communication with NJCH staff will not be considered.

 NJCH gives priority to Sponsorship requests that:

 - Support areas that are underserved in the NJ humanities ecosystem (i.e., geographic, demographic, institutional type, humanities disciplines).
 NJCH especially welcomes applications from organizations in Camden, Cape May, Cumberland, Gloucester, Ocean, Passaic, Salem, Sussex, and Warren counties.

-- Support events/programs with a large number of attendees or viewership
+- Support events/programs with a large number of attendees or viewers

 - Provide equitable access to the humanities or educational/professional development opportunities for humanities-serving institutions